gloriabenoit/DNAnexus-GWAS/docs/jobs.md

 * The memory capacity (components used for short-term data retention)
 * The storage capacity (components used for long-term data retention)

-You might have no clue on what ressources your job need to run properly, the simplest course of action is to start with a small instance and increase its capacities if you encounter any errors.
+You might have no clue on what ressources your job needs to run properly, the simplest course of action is to start with a small instance and increase its capacities if you encounter any errors.
 Please check the [Errors when running section](#errors-when-running) if you don't know how to interpret your error message.

 > Please note, this tutorial uses the same instance for every job.
 Depending on the data you want to use, you might need a bigger instance.
 If your goal is full optimization, then you might prefer a smaller one.
 All of this is up to you.